Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 A. Pinning
 A. Key stretching

 Certificate pinning provides clients with a list of public key hashes that clients can use to detect website impersonation attempts.
-Stapling reduces Online Certificate Status Protocol (OCSP) traffic
+Stapling reduces Online Certificate Status Protocol (OCSP) traffic by appending a timestamped, digitally signed OCSP response to a certificate.
+Perfect forward secret ensures that the compromise of the